 Doors that have hand forged hinges, clasps and lintels.
 Each door weighs an astounding amount, but swings as if on gimbals.

-Our next stop, just down the highway was at Orofino
+Our next stop, just down the highway was at Orofino.

 After tasting their bubbly, I was in love.
 The owners run the shop and make the wine themselves.
 Their home and the shop are made out of straw.
 Their location is beyond compare, as you can see from the photos of their picnic area.
 We bought a bottle of frizz for the picnic and entertained ourselves.
 An excellent experience.
 I'd recommend them as your doorway into Similkameen wineries.
 We then headed down the highway to attempt another tasting.
 Many of these wineries are very small, family owned enterprises, so you can expect that not everyone will be open for tasting when you drop by.
+Then on to Robin's Ridge, with the tasting room run by the wine maker and proprietor, Tim.

 Our final stop was at St. Lazlo's run by Joe and his family.
 His wines are an adventure, as is the tasting.
 His vineyard was the first we stopped at 3 years ago when we began our wine tasting adventures.
 We remain fans of his eccentric, idiosyncratic style.
 He certainly marches to his own drummer an makes the kind of wine he likes an sells it to others who enjoy it.
 We particularly like his fruit and desert wines.
 He even made a walnut liquour, which we first tasted 3 years ago and he declared as ready for sale this year.